Twigonometry/Cybersecurity-Notes/Cheat Sheets/Fundamental Skills.md

 SSH means 'secure shell', and is one of the most fundamental ways of remotely accessing another computer.

 SSH access is controlled by keys, using public-key cryptography.
-'Hosts' make themselves

 The SSH protocol also powers many other tools and services, such as [[Linux Networking#Secure Copy|Secure Copy]] and port forwarding.